dbca-wa/rOzCBI/README.md

 rOzCBI in a nutshell:

 - [OpenDataKit](https://opendatakit.org/) forms to evaluate a burnt site.
 - Helpers to calculate the OzCBI from the burn grading field data.
 - Instructions to get up and running with digital data capture and data analysis.
 - Working examples of the entire data flow.

 ## What

 To evaluate the severity of burns, the differential normalised burn ratio (dNBR) of a burnt site can be derived from satellite imagery cost-effectively and on a large scale.
-The NBR is calculated from NIR and SWIR bands as \(NBR = (NIR - SWIR) / (NIR + SWIR)\).
+The NBR is calculated from NIR and SWIR bands as $NBR = (NIR - SWIR) / (NIR + SWIR)$.
 The dNBR is calculated from pre- and post-burn NBR as
-\(dNBR = NBR_{post} / NBR_{pre}\).
-To calibrate the dNBR, ground
+$dNBR = NBR_{post} / NBR_{pre}$.
+To calibrate the dNBR, ground truthing
-truthing field work can derive an index called “OzCBI” from the condition and composition of a burnt site.
+field work can derive an index called “OzCBI” from the condition and composition of a burnt site.

 rOzCBI contains background, digital data capture, analysis, and visualisation for the calculation of OzCBI, a composite burn index for